saxess-software/DataFactory-Knowledge-Center/2a. Basic SQL Commands/CURSOR - do something for each row.md

 -- Sample to export each Product in SQL Server Format

-DECLARE @ProductID NVARCHAR(255)
+DECLARE	 @ProductID			NVARCHAR(255) = ''
-DECLARE @ProductLineID NVARCHAR(255)
-DECLARE @FactoryID NVARCHAR(255)
+		,@ProductLineID		NVARCHAR(255) = ''
+		,@FactoryID		NVARCHAR(255) = ''

 DECLARE MyCursor CURSOR FOR

 	-- Query fills the Cursor
-	SELECT ProductID, ProductLineID,FactoryID
+	SELECT
+		 ProductID
+		,ProductLineID
+		,FactoryID
-	FROM sx_pf_dProductLines
+	FROM dbo.sx_pf_dProducts
+	WHERE
+		FactoryID <> 'ZT'

 OPEN MyCursor
--- Stuff the columns of the first row into the Cursor FETCH MyCursor INTO @ProductID, @ProductLineID, @FactoryID WHILE @@FETCH_STATUS = 0
+	-- Stuff the columns of the first row into the Cursor FETCH MyCursor INTO @ProductID, @ProductLineID, @FactoryID
+	WHILE @@FETCH_STATUS = 0
 		BEGIN
-     	 	EXEC sx_pf_EXPORT_Product 'SQL', @FactoryID, @ProductlineID, @ProductID, 1
+     	 		EXEC dbo.sx_pf_EXPORT_Product 'SQL', @FactoryID, @ProductlineID, @ProductID, 1

 			-- Stuff the columns of the next row into the Cursor FETCH MyCursor INTO @ProductID, @ProductLineID, @FactoryID
 		END
 CLOSE MyCursor
 DEALLOCATE MyCursor
 ````